Putteri11/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The pipeline seems to have some problems detecting the white car in the test images and in the video stream.
 That is, it detects the black car more reliably than the white one.
+Better optimization of parameters could help improve their detection.
+Also, as in mahcine learning in general, more training data could help the pipeline's performance quite a bit.
+The pipeline also has some trouble with positive detections in the edges of the image.
+This could be improved by increasing the number of search windows there.